brontosimungo/flaskapp/README.md

 You can download the prebuilt binaries in the release tab.
 The macOS bins are codesigned and the Linux bins are SLSA3 attested -- we recommend [verifying](https://github.com/slsa-framework/slsa-verifier).

+**Important note**: We recommend installing via the [NockPool Launcher](https://github.com/SWPSCO/nockpool-miner-launcher) application, which will automatically keep your miner up to date!

 ### Run